 Previously tied to AAPL’s live-education institutes, the 3½- day program will now be held quarterly in downtown Tampa.
-The next one is scheduled for November.

 For more than 20 years, the journey toward attaining Certified Physician Executive status — the premiere credential offered by the American Association for Physician Leadership — has culminated with the capstone program, which puts the final touch on a career-elevating achievement.